IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

     logout
     itzuser@itz-2700039nft-srv4:~/b2bi$

-Notice the command line prompt has changed back to the prompt for the VSI connection.
+Notice the command line prompt has changed back to the prompt for IBM Cloud Shell.

 ## Install MQ in the OpenShift cluster